I should probably start off, somewhere near the beginning, by saying that I

 Obviously the perception of coolness lives very much in the perception of the beholder…

 Dog experts tell us that dogs don’t naturally enjoy being hugged; they suffer through it.
 A lot of misery in the world – and a lot of bad birthday presents – exists because we understand other people people by using ourselves as a model.
 This doesn’t offend me, so I assume it doesn’t offend you.
 I like this, so I assume you do too.
 And sometimes we get it wrong.
 As the Latin maxim goes, ‘De Gustibus Non Est Disputandum’

 –Against Empathy, Paul Bloom

-… and because I am a curmudgeon (psychologically if not physically… yet), at least in terms of cinema, these days I live almost exclusively in a realm of documentaries, claymation and animation (preferably non-US).
+… and because I am a curmudgeon (psychologically if not physically… yet), at least in terms of cinema, these days I live almost exclusively in a realm of Youtube, documentaries, claymation and animation (preferably non-US).
 So this might just end up being a niche list of the aforementioned.

 Mises versus Marx – Arguably the greatest rap battle of all time.